Uncountably many enumerations of well-quasi-ordered permutation classes: Introduction

 In their 1996 paper, Noonan and Zeilberger~\cite{noonan:the-enumeration:} conjectured that every finitely-based permutation class has a D-finite generating function.
-Note that the finite basis hypothesis here is clearly necessary---because there are infinite antichains of permutations, there are uncountably many different enumerations of permutations, but only countably many D-finite generating functions with rational coefficients.
-The Noonan--Zeilberger conjecture had begun to seem unlikely, and in 2005, Zeilberger himself conjectured that it was false~\cite{elder:problems-and-co:}.
-However, it was not until 2015 that the conjecture was disproved by Garrabrant and Pak~\cite{Garrabrant:Pattern-avoidan:}, a short version of which appeared in the proceedings of~\emph{SODA~2016}~\cite{garrabrant:permutation-pat:} \footnote{The proof of Garrabrant and Pak does not provide a concrete counterexample to the Noonan--Zeilberger conjecture.
+Note that the finite basis hypothesis is clearly necessary: because there are infinite antichains of permutations, there are uncountably many different enumerations of permutation classes, but only countably many D-finite generating functions with rational coefficients.
+The Noonan--Zeilberger conjecture had begun to seem unlikely, and Zeilberger himself conjectured that it was false in 2005~\cite{elder:problems-and-co:}.
+The conjecture was finally disproved by Garrabrant and Pak in 2015~\cite{garrabrant:permutation-pat:}. \footnote{The proof of Garrabrant and Pak does not provide a concrete counterexample to the Noonan--Zeilberger conjecture.
 Many believe that the class of $1324$-avoiding permutations does not have a D-finite generating function because it is suspected to have the wrong asymptotics for such a generating function~\cite{conway:on-the-growth-r:,conway:1324-avoiding-p:}.
 The same type of analysis applies to several other classes avoiding a single permutation of length five, as shown by Clisby, Conway, Guttmann, and Inoue~\cite{clisby:classical-lengt:}.
 That said, for the sake of providing a concrete counterexample to the Noonan--Zeilberger conjecture, it may be preferable to consider classes with more basis elements, and thus more structure.
 Several potential counterexamples along these lines were identified in the work of Albert, Homberger, Pantone, Shar, and Vatter~\cite{albert:generating-perm:}.
-Others have later been identified by B\'ona and Pantone~\cite{bona:permutations-av:long-mono}.} \footnote{In an interview published in 2021~\cite{mansour:interview-with-:stanley}, Stanley singled out the results of Garrabrant and Pak, saying ``a topic within enumerative combinatorics that seems ripe for further investigation is developing a theory for showing that a given generating function (in one variable) does \emph{not} have some desirable property, such as being D-finite or differentially algebraic.
+Others have later been identified by B\'ona and Pantone~\cite{bona:permutations-av:long-mono}.} In an interview published in 2021~\cite{mansour:interview-with-:stanley}, Stanley singled out the results of Garrabrant and Pak, saying: \begin{quote} a topic within enumerative combinatorics that seems ripe for further investigation is developing a theory for showing that a given generating function (in one variable) does \emph{not} have some desirable property, such as being D-finite or differentially algebraic.
 There are a number of results in this area, but nothing approaching a general theory.
-The most significant work in this direction (in my opinion) is the disproof of the Noonan--Zeilberger conjecture by Scott Garrabrant and Igor Pak.''}.
+The most significant work in this direction (in my opinion) is the disproof of the Noonan--Zeilberger conjecture by Scott Garrabrant and Igor Pak. \end{quote}